informatics-isi-edu/facebase-docs/docs/_docs/submitting-advanced/Deriva-Clients.md

 permalink: /docs/Deriva-Clients/
 ---

 The DERIVA client tools are used for authenticating to the FaceBase server, bulk uploading of data, and bulk downloading of data.
 We provide both graphical desktop clients and command-line interface clients.

 - DERIVA Client Tools
-    - DERIVA-Auth: a desktop client for establishing an authentication token.
+    - `DERIVA-Auth`: a desktop client for establishing an authentication token.
-    - DERIVA-Upload: a desktop client for uploading data files.
+    - `DERIVA-Upload`: a desktop client for uploading data files.
 - DERIVA Python command-line clients (Python 3.x)
-    - deriva-upload-cli: a command-line utility for uploading data files.
+    - `deriva-upload-cli`: a command-line utility for uploading data files.
-    - deriva-download-cli: a command-line utility for downloading data files.
+    - `deriva-download-cli`: a command-line utility for downloading data files.

 ## Installing DERIVA Client Tools